RKS244256/Grade-10-Notes/Science/Biology/Biology_SNC2D0.md

 #### Trachea

-The trachea is surrounded by rings of cartilage.
+The￼Dermal trachea is surrounded by rings of cartilage.
 The cartilage helps keep the trachea open & allows air to flow freely.
 Cells lining the trachea have **cilia** & goblet cells to trap & filter out foreign materials entering the respiratory system.

-#### Bronchi/Bronchus
+#### Bronchi/Bronchioles

 Each bronchi branches into smaller air sacs called **alveoli**.
 Structures enable fresh air to get to air sacs.